 I love deserts.
-I even love driving through them.
-Roll down the window, put the Eagles on the car stereo and let the magic of wide-open spaces do its work.
+They make me feel free.
+Roll down the car window, queue up some songs by the Eagles and let the magic of wide-open spaces do its work.

-But mostly I love adventuring in deserts: camping under the stars, hiking through the middle of nowhere, examining all the unlikely flora and fauna, and holding my own in a harsh climate.
+Getting out of the car and adventuring in the desert is even better.
+I love camping under the stars, hiking toward an endless horizon, examining all the unlikely flora and fauna, and holding my own in a harsh climate.

-The California desert parks and preserves in this list are perfect for spending some quality time under open skies, especially during the spring and autumn months when desert temperatures are milder and many mountain trails elsewhere in California are snowed over.
-Hikers, bikers, climbers, campers, equestrians, stargazers, history buffs, and wildlife enthusiasts will all find something to keep them entertained in the deserts of California.
+The southern California desert parks and preserves in this list are perfect for spending quality time under open skies, especially during the spring and autumn months when temperatures are milder and mountain trails elsewhere in California are buried under snow.
+Hikers, bikers, climbers, campers, equestrians, stargazers, history buffs, and wildlife enthusiasts will all find something to love in these famous California desert destinations.

 Death Valley National Park